Updated Jul 19 2020

 Given the importance of the Sagrada Familia, we recommend that you either book on a guided visit or use the audio guide, as they will give you so much information and make the visit much more enriching and interesting; it’s really worth spending the extra money.
 The audioguide is available in 9 languages: English, Spanish, Catalan, French, Italian, German, Portuguese, Russian and Chinese.
 The guided visits, which last around 50 minutes, are in Spanish, Catalan and English.
 If you’d like to purchase any gifts you can do so in the souvenir shops, which you’ll find at the foot of the two facades, the Nativity facade and the Passion facade.
 There you’ll find all sorts of gifts, from the cheapest and most simple to more elaborate and expensive presents.

-Attend Mass at the Sagrada Familia
+Attend mass at the Sagrada Familia in Barcelona

 Various church services are regularly held at the Sagrada Familia.
 Among many others that are done in Spanish and Catalan, it is possible to also go every Sunday (and other Holy days of obligation from the 9th July) to the International Mass which is done in various languages.
 For this, you should go half an hour before the mass starts, to the entrance that is on the Nativity’s facade.